simplesamlphp/simplesamlphp/docs/simplesamlphp-install.md

 another location, but this requires a path update in a few files.
 See Appendix _Installing SimpleSAMLphp in alternative locations_ for more details.

-The only subdirectory of `SimpleSAMLphp` that needs to be accessible from the web is `www`.
+The only subdirectory of `SimpleSAMLphp` that needs to be accessible from the web is `public`.
 There are several ways of exposing SimpleSAMLphp depending on the way web sites are structured on your Apache web server.
 The following is just one possible configuration.